When you select a model from the Model tab, you will see a grid view of thumbnails. This default view is called the Gallery view.

 - Click on Sort

 All metrics in the model run are available for sorting:

 - confusion matrix metrics are available as global metrics (value is averaged across classes) or as class-level metrics

 You can combine filtering and sorting, in the grid view, to unlock powerful workflows.
 Learn more about the following workflows, to improve model performance, increase labeling quality and efficiency, and reduce labeling budget.

 - Finding and fixing labeling mistakes.

-You can access the detailed view, by clicking on any thumbnail.
-The detailed view is designed to inspect in details a particular data row.
+To access the detailed view for a data row, click on any thumbnail.
+The detailed view allows you to inspect the details of a particular data row.

 You can zoom in on the data with the mouse wheel.

 The display panel allows you to customize the display settings below.
 You can access it by clicking on Display.

 |Black color fill data row||Replace the data row with black pixels.
 This is useful to see annotations and predictions stand out|